.Artist Statement- Encaustic Fresco

 BIO

-Visual Anthropologies (portrait series work):
+Visual Anthropologies -list of portrait series

 -